Constraints on Primordial-black-hole Population and Cosmic Expansion History from GWTC-3: Results

 We use $42$ detected BBHs with SNR $>11$ to estimate the cosmological and population parameters.
-Similar to \cite{LIGOScientific:2021aug}, we consider two cosmological models: (i) a general \LCDM\ model with wide priors on the Hubble constant $H_0$ and matter density $\OM$, and (ii) a $H_0$-tension model with a fixed value of $\OM=0.315$ \cite{Planck:2018vyg} and with a restricted prior in the $H_{0}$ tension region ($H_0 \in[65,77]$ \kmsmpc). \Table{tab:priors} summarizes the model parameters and their prior distributions used in the Bayesian parameter estimations.
-The posteriors for the three PBH model models (lognormal, power-law, and CC) considered in this work are presented in Appendix.
+Similar to \cite{LIGOScientific:2021aug}, we consider two cosmological models: (i) a general \LCDM\ model with wide priors on the Hubble constant $H_0$ and matter density $\OM$, and (ii) a $H_0$-tension model with a fixed value of $\OM=0.315$ \cite{Planck:2018vyg} and with a restricted prior in the $H_{0}$ tension region ($H_0 \in[65,77]$ \kmsmpc). \Table{tab:priorss} summarizes the model parameters and their prior distributions used in the Bayesian parameter estimations.
+The prior ranges that we model are wide enough to include the effect of a possible time delay between the formation and the merger of the binary.
+The full posteriors for the (lognormal, power-law, and CC) PBH models and the mixed ABH+PBH model considered in this work are presented in Appendix~\ref{post}.

 In \Table{tab:bf1}, we report the Bayes factor between the general \LCDM\ model versus the $H_0$-tension model for three different PBH mass distributions, indicating no evidence of the data in favor of any one of these two cosmological models.
 This is mainly because $h^2\OM$ cannot be well constrained by the GW observations, and the uncertainty on the $H_0$ estimation extends far beyond the $H_0$ tension region, as can be seen from \Fig{H0_BBH}.